sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. image:: img/teaching/student_list.png
      :width: 100%
      :align: center
+     :alt: text area at upper right for entering student list

 If you have a particular large class, the above method may take a very long time.
 If you have your students' email addresses in an Excel spreadsheet (or Google Sheet) you can copy and paste them directly in the **Add student** box.